-You can transfer £4,000 into this year’s LISA from an old ISA (of any type), gain the government bonus, and leave your £20,000 allowance entirely intact.
+You could transfer £4,000 into this year’s LISA from an old ISA (of any type), gain the government bonus, and leave your £20,000 allowance entirely intact.

-This move maxes out your LISA allowance for the tax year, and you must not exceed that £4,000 limit by transferring in extra cash into the LISA during the current tax year.
+This move maxes out your LISA allowance for the tax year.
+But you must not then exceed that £4,000 limit by transferring more cash into the LISA during the current tax year.

 As before, make sure you transfer an ISA using the new provider’s ISA transfer process to maintain its tax-free status.
 Don’t withdraw cash or re-register assets using any other method.

 As you can see, your old ISA optionality amounts to a near Bacchanalian free-for-all.

 Which brings us to our heavily trailed workaround for the one-type-of-ISA-a-tax-year rule.

 Let’s say you wanted to split £20,000 between two new stocks and shares ISAs.

 - £10,000 into a new stock and shares ISA.

 - Transfer £10,000 from previous years’ ISAs into a new stocks and shares ISA.